 The Giver (Giver Quartet) by Lois Lowry.
 12 year old Jonas lives in “The Community” in which sameness is valued and everyone’s life is pre-determined by the elders.
 Jonas learns the truth, however, when he is designated as the next “Receiver of Memory”, the only person who is allowed to learn about the past and the outside world.
 There are some heavy issues in the book, but the message is clear: freedom for people to learn and follow their own path, despite pain and chaos, are more valuable than ignorance and safety.
 That’s a lesson I want to teach my kids.

-The Mysterious Island by Jules Verne.
-I had a difficult time choosing the Verne book to include.
+The Mysterious Island by Jules Verne is one of his may classic science fiction books for middle school readers.
+I had a difficult time choosing which Verne book to include.
 All are very exciting, suspenseful adventures.
-I chose The Mysterious Island mainly because it is lesser known than Twenty Thousand Leagues Under the Sea (it’s also a sequel of sorts to this novel) and Around the World in Eighty Days.
+I chose The Mysterious Island mainly because it is lesser known than Twenty Thousand Leagues Under the Sea (it's also a sequel of sorts to this novel) and Around the World in Eighty Days.
 A gang of characters escape from a Civil War prison via hot air balloon and find themselves stranded on an island where strange things happen.
 Science fiction fans will love it.
 Note that the movie of 20,000 Leagues Under the Sea contains scenes from The Mysterious Island.

 More books for kids who like science fiction: